dGarnett00/GM/README.md

 ## Notes

-- Game simulation, summaries, and live event feeds have been removed.
+- Game simulation, summaries, live event feeds, and box score generation have been removed.
-- The main window retains team selection and result pane; simulate actions are disabled.
+- The main window retains team selection and a results pane for notes/export.